-- Add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in one at a time with a hand mixer until smooth.
+- One at a time add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in with a hand mixer until smooth.

 - In a smaller bowl, combine the flour, baking soda and cinnamon and whisk them together briskly.